phillipivan/companion-module-tascam-cd400u/companion/HELP.md

 ## Configuration
 Enter the IP address, and port of the media player.
 If using CD-400U DAB, enable the DAB check box.

-It is reccomended to disable APS on the CD-400U as when in power save mode the network interface is disabled.
+It is recomended to disable APS on the CD-400U as when in power save mode the network interface is disabled.

 **NOTE**

 This module has been tested with firmware 1.42 / 0.38.
 It is reccomended to use this or a more recent release.

 Testing has revealed the unit may become non responsive to network control when a damaged CD-DA is loaded.
-If this occurs, it can be resolved by changing device on the unit front panel, and forcing the companion module to reconnect.
+If this occurs, it can be resolved by changing device on the unit front panel, and then forcing the companion module to reconnect.

 ## Actions
 - **Stop**